Find Any File is Shareware

 • Can search in other users' home folders ("root" mode)

-• Queries can be saved for easy re-use
+• Searches can be saved for easy re-use

 • Can be launched with a self defined keyboard shortcut